 At the end of your externship, please use this link to evaluate your externship placement, including what type of work you did, how you found your position, and your overall experience.
 Your information will be shared with future students via the Public Service Network, if you opt to allow it, and we really hope you will!
 To read about prior students’ externship experiences, please visit the Public Service Network.

 Supervising Attorney Evaluations

-The student's supervising attorney at the host organization must submit two formal written evaluations of the student's performance to the Office of Student Affairs; once at the middle of the externship and again at the end.
+The student's supervising attorney at the host organization must submit two formal written evaluations of the student's performance to the Externship Program; once at the middle of the externship and again at the end.
 These evaluations should detail the work the student has done and the supervisor's evaluation of their work during the time period covered.

 Click here to complete and submit the Midterm Evaluation.

 Click here to complete and submit the Final Evaluation.